 Riverbank Pedestrian Accident Lawyer

-Riverbank is the type of town where walking is popular both for exercise and to go to work or run errands.
-However, a pedestrian accident can happen at any time and any place, and those that involve people on foot can cause among the most severe trauma.
-When this happens, you need the help of a Riverbank pedestrian accident lawyer to help you get fair compensation to cover the cost of your medical care, lost wages and to reimburse you for your pain and suffering.
+Riverbank is the type of town where walking is popular for exercise and to go to work or run errands.
+However, a pedestrian accident can happen at any time and any place, and those that involve people on foot can cause the most severe trauma.
+When this happens, you need the help of a Riverbank pedestrian accident lawyer to help you get fair compensation to cover the cost of your medical care and lost wages and to reimburse you for your pain and suffering.

-- Fatigued drivers often appear in the afternoons when the sun is bright and after dark.
+- Fatigued drivers often appear afternoons when the sun is bright and after dark.
 Because the driver is sleepy, he/she is less aware of surrounding traffic and not on the lookout for a pedestrian who may cross in front of them.

 - When a driver has been drinking, his/her ability to react quickly and reliably in an emergency is impaired.

-- Before backing out of a driveway, alley or parking spot, some drivers fail to check if there are any pedestrians behind them.
+- Before backing out of a driveway, alley, or parking spot, some drivers fail to check if there are any pedestrians behind them.

 - Motorists who run a stop sign or red light at an intersection crosswalk often cause pedestrian injury accidents.